RULES AND POLICIES FOR PARTIES TO MEDIATION

-d.
-Fee Deposit.
-Center mediators generally require a minimum deposit equal to 3 hours prior to scheduling the mediation.
-See the mediator fee schedule for actual requirements by visiting www.car.org/mediation/consumers/mediator-fees.

 e.
 Cancellation/Continuance Fees.
 Mediators may charge cancellation/continuance fees as follows: if notice is received 4 calendar days or more prior to the scheduled mediation, $200 cancellation/continuance fee.
 If notice is received 3 calendar days or less prior to the scheduled mediation, $500 cancellation/continuance fee.
 Your mediator may apply cancellation/continuance fees to any deposit.

 Conflicts Check.
 Center mediators are required to perform a conflict of interest check in connection with all mediation participants to determine matters potentially affecting their impartiality.
 Prior to proceeding with the mediation, the mediator must obtain the prior written consent of all mediation participants for any waiver of a conflict of interest.

 6. Scheduling Process and Timeframes.
-Once your file has been accepted by your mediator, your mediator will begin the process of contacting all parties, counsel and other interested parties who you have identified to participate in the mediation to schedule the mediation.
-Your mediator will generally have twenty (20) calendar days from the date your mediator accepts your file for the scheduling process.
+Once your file has been accepted by your mediator, your mediator will begin the scheduling process and contact all parties, counsel and other interested parties who you have identified to participate in the mediation.
+Your mediator will generally have twenty (20) calendar days from the date of assignment of your mediaton accepts your the scheduling process.
 If your mediator is unable to schedule the mediation within this time frame, the mediator may submit a request to the Center requesting a one-time thirty (30) day extension.
 Any further extension is at the discretion of the Center.
-All scheduling is performed by your mediator and any scheduling matters should be made directly with your mediator.
+All scheduling is performed by your mediator and any scheduling inquiries should be made directly with your mediator.
 Once scheduled, any request to cancel or continue the mediation will incur an associated fee.
-See Costs and Fees above.
+See Fees and Costs above.

-(Now) # RULES AND POLICIES FOR PARTIES TO MEDIATION